 SGL The sweep is set to single sweep mode.
-Sweep Count The current signal count for measurement tasks that involve a specific number of subsequent sweeps (see "Sweep Count" setting in "Sweep Settings" in the User Manual) TRG Trigger source (for details see "Trigger settings" in the User Manual) • EXT: External • IFP: IF power (+trigger bandwidth) • PSE: Power sensor • TIM: Time • VID: Video PA The preamplifier is activated.
+Sweep Count The current signal count for measurement tasks that involve a specific number of subsequent sweeps (see "Sweep Count" setting in "Sweep Settings" in the User Manual)

+TRG Trigger source (for details see "Trigger settings" in the User Manual) EXT: External IFP: IF power (+trigger bandwidth) PSE: Power sensor TIM: Time VID: Video PA The preamplifier is activated.
+"YIG Bypass" The YIG filter is deactivated.
 GAT The frequency sweep is controlled via the "TRIGGER INPUT" connector.
 TDF The specified transducer factor is activated.
 75 Ω The input impedance of the instrument is set to 75 Ω .
 FRQ A frequency offset ≠ 0 Hz is set.
-CWSource: < evel> Internal generator in operation as independent CW source with specified level (requires option R&S FPL1-B9). <"NOR" "APX"> Internal generator in operation as tracking generator (requires option R&S FPL1-B9). /Trk.Gen NOR : the measurements are normalized with the results of the internal generator calibration APX (approximation): the measurements are normalized with the results of the internal generator calibration; however, the measurement settings have been changed since calibration If neither label is displayed, no calibration has been performed yet or normalization is not active.
+CWSource: <level></level> Internal generator in operation as independent CW source with specified level (requires option R&S FPL1-B9). <"NOR" "APX"> Internal generator in operation as tracking generator (requires option R&S FPL1-B9). /Trk.Gen NOR : the measurements are normalized with the results of the internal generator calibration APX (approximation): the measurements are normalized with the results of the internal generator calibration; however, the measurement settings have been changed since calibration If neither label is displayed, no calibration has been performed yet or normalization is not active.
 For details, see the "Internal Generator" section in the R&S FPL1000 User Manual.

-Changing the Channel Setup Name
+Changing the Channel setup Name